Zahid031/Linux-Essentials/logs_and_monitoring.md

 | `htop` | An enhanced, user-friendly process monitor. | `htop`: Offers color, mouse support, and easier sorting/filtering.
 (May require `sudo apt install htop`). |
 | `glances` | A powerful, cross-platform monitoring tool with more detail than `top` or `htop`. | `glances`: Shows CPU, memory, disk I/O, network stats, and more in one view.
 (May require `sudo apt install glances`). |
 | `vmstat` | **V**irtual **M**emory **Stat**istics.
 Reports information about processes, memory, paging, block IO, traps, and cpu activity. | `vmstat 2`: Run every 2 seconds.
 Good for spotting I/O bottlenecks (`bi`, `bo`) or high context switching (`cs`). |

----

-## 5. The Next Step: Centralized Monitoring

-For production environments, command-line tools are used for immediate troubleshooting, but a centralized monitoring solution is essential for long-term health and alerting.

-*   **Prometheus:** An open-source systems monitoring and alerting toolkit that collects metrics from configured targets at given intervals.
-*   **Grafana:** An open-source platform for monitoring and observability that allows you to query, visualize, alert on, and explore your metrics, logs, and traces.
-*   **Loki:** A log aggregation system designed to store and query logs from all your applications and infrastructure.

-These tools work together to provide a comprehensive overview of your entire infrastructure's health.